The Employment Rights Bill, once enacted, will catalyse the most significant overhaul of UK workplace rights and responsibilities in a generation.

 Will contracts need to be rewritten?

 In many cases, yes.
-Employers will need to update employment contracts to reflect changes such as day-one rights and revised sick pay entitlements.
+Employers will need to audit and update employment contracts to reflect changes such as day-one rights and revised sick pay entitlements.
 Template contracts and handbooks should also be reviewed.

 Section H: Glossary